facebook/react-native-website/docs/tutorial.md

 As shown in the image, there is no difference in handling the `state` between [React](https://reactjs.org/docs/state-and-lifecycle.html) and `React Native`.
 You can use the state of your components both in classes and in functional components using [hooks](https://reactjs.org/docs/hooks-intro.html)!

-In the following example we will show the same above counter example using classes
+In the following example we will show the same above counter example using classes.

 ```ReactNativeWebPlayer
 import React, { Component } from 'react'